DrA1ex/ff5m/docs/INSTALL.md

 > Uninstall other mods, if any are installed.
 > You can leave the Klipper Mod, but make sure to read [this FAQ section](/docs/FAQ.md#do-i-need-to-uninstall-the-earlier-klipper-mod-before-installing-the-new-mod) first.

 > [!TIP]
-> It is not necessary to uninstall Forge-X before updating minor versions
+> It is not necessary to uninstall Forge-X before major versions
 > e.g. 1.3.x to 1.4.x

 ### Prerequisites